Applying for postdoctoral fellowships

 You will be informed by email when your application has been approved.You must allow sufficient time (at least a week) for School approval to be obtained - bear this in mind if you are working to a submission deadline.
 Please do not submit your application until approval has been obtained.

-Unless the funder has a set stipend for postdoctoral fellowships, SPS postdoctoral fellowships are graded on the UE07 pay scale, with most awardees starting at the bottom of this scale, UE07.30 (c. £33,797 before taxes).
-Appointments above UE07.30 are at the discretion of SPS and will be commensurate with research experience and career profile.
-UoE employees with a current research position will have their fellowship costed from their current spine point if relevant (for instance a research fellow employed on an ongoing research grant at UE07.32 will continue upwards from 32 or 33, taking into account yearly progression).
-The ESRC New Investigator Grant and UKRI Future Leaders Fellowship schemes are costed at the bottom of UE08 (UE08.37, £41,526).
+Unless the funder has a set stipend for postdoctoral fellowships, SPS postdoctoral fellowships are graded on the UE07 pay scale, with most awardees starting at the bottom of this scale, UE07.32 (c. £40,497 before taxes at April 2025).
+Current salary scales are published on the University Human Resources webpages for pay scales.
+Appointments above UE07.32 are at the discretion of SPS and will be commensurate with research experience and career profile.
+Existing University of Edinburgh employees with a current research position will have their fellowship costed from their current spine point if relevant (for instance a research fellow employed on an ongoing research grant at UE07.34 will continue upwards from 34 or 35, taking into account yearly progression).
+The ESRC New Investigator Grant and UKRI Future Leaders Fellowship schemes are costed at the bottom of UE08 (UE08.39, £49,559).
 This reflects the expected advanced early career research profile and experience level of potential applicants.
 All appointments at UE08 and above require interview and approval at College level.

-When costed on a grant or fellowship application, however, additional salary costs such as National Insurance and employer pension contributions (if enrolled in the USS pension scheme) increase the salary costs for a one year full-time postdoctoral contract to approximately £45,000 (for UE07.30).
-In addition to salary costs, overheads bring the total for one postdoctoral contract (full-time, one year) to just over £100,000 (please see below).
+When costed on a grant or fellowship application, however, additional salary costs such as National Insurance and employer pension contributions (if enrolled in the USS pension scheme) increase the salary costs for a one year full-time postdoctoral contract to approximately £51,000 (for UE07.32 at 2025 rates).
+In addition to salary costs, overheads bring the total for one postdoctoral contract (full-time, one year) to just over £143,000 (please see below).

-As part of a Fellowship application, most funders allow overheads to be added to the budget.
+As part of a Fellowship application, many funders allow overheads to be added to the budget.
 Overheads are essentially the additional running costs of hosting and supporting a member of staff, and represent a better picture of the true cost to the School.
-This is part of a costing methodology called ‘full economic costing’ or fEC.
+This is part of a standard costing methodology called ‘full economic costing’ or fEC which operates across the HEI sector in UK.

 Overheads are split into two different categories, estates and indirects, for which the University has standard rates that are automatically calculated: